Photo editing, also known as post-processing or post production, is one of the key components of any good photograph.

-One of my favorite posts from DigitalCameraWorld, this article covers the best tips from Photoshop experts around the world for editing and processing photos more efficiently.
+One of our favorite posts from DigitalCameraWorld, this article covers the best tips on how to edit a portrait using Photoshop elements more efficiently.
 From working with layer masks to adding adjustment layers, it covers everything.

 Had to throw in one of our own posts here, because I felt it fit pretty well with this roundup.
 One of the biggest resources for photo editing in Photoshop involves actions.
 In this post we give readers and introduction into Photoshop actions, how they are used, and best practices.

 Photographers most likely will take a large amount of portraits as a part of their business.
 This post from DesignShack covers some simple steps to creating stunning portraits in Photoshop that are clean and beautiful.